koto-lang/koto/docs/language/functions_advanced.md

 check!
 60
 ```

-As a performance consideration, when assigning elements this way from a List, a new list will be created with copies of the elements.
-Unpacking elements from a Tuple is cheaper because the underlying data is shared between sub-tuples.
+As a performance consideration, when assigning elements this way from a list,
+a new list will be created with copies of the elements.
+Unpacking elements from a Tuple is cheaper because the underlying data is shared
+between sub-tuples.

 ## Ignoring Arguments

-The wildcard `_` can be used as a placeholder for arguments that the function ignores.
+The wildcard `_` can be used to ignore function arguments.

 ```koto
 # A function that takes a List,